Future Creatives Initiative Update

 “We are all really proud of what we have created in Stalling,” Heidi says.

-While crew and loved ones will be treated to an exclusive screening at SAE Melbourne in October, Stalling will officially premiere at the Melbourne Women in Film Festival (MWFF) in February 2020.
-Excitingly, the FCI will also launch the second iteration of their mentorship program at MWFF, this time calling out for aspiring female cinematographers.
-An important measure as currently less than 2% of working cinematographers are female, when comparing the top 100 grossing films.
+Stalling will officially premiere at the Melbourne Women in Film Festival in February 2020.
+Excitingly, the Future Creatives Initiative team also have plans to launch a second iteration of their mentorship program this time calling out for aspiring female cinematographers.
+This is an important measure as currently less than 2% of working cinematographers are female, when comparing the top 100 grossing films.

 “We have found a solid team who are keen to stay with us through the next year of FCI, although there will still be a call out for new crew members.
 Georgie Davies is one of the fabulous crew members we found, she worked as a producer on Stalling and has now stepped into an official role with Taival films as a partner and will be Head of Production for next round of FCI,” Heidi says.